What We Believe...

 There is not a single set of beliefs that are shared within the Lavra.
 A variety of differing spiritual beliefs are possible and are indeed encouraged; we are not trying to create a commune guided by a single spiritual vision as articulated by an absolute leader.
 Rather, we hold that sincere, intelligent people can have differing spiritual and religious views—and this is not a sign of deficiency but rather integral to the development of humanity.
 We are aiming to create a multi-faith environment where as long as we share the three principles above—service, growth, and reflective living—then our differences are blessings.

 The individual’s spiritual development is intimately tied to the community’s development.
 Part of our goal as a community is to provide a supportive environment for spiritual growth.
 In fact, due to the strong spiritual links between individuals, a single individual who advances on his/her own may be “weighed” down by the spirits of others if they are not advancing in tow; all ships rise and fall together on the spiritual tide.
 Humans are thus profoundly interconnected and interdependent in both material and spiritual ways.
-We pledge to each other to support and challenge one another in productive and loving ways so that we grow as individuals and as a group.

 A properly functioning community acts as a necessary check to the individual.
 Our community helps us see our faults and hidden idols; they provide opportunities to practice patience and compassion; they provide an audience with whom to develop new ideas and question old ones; they offer support in times of need and opportunities to provide that support.
 The community is the backdrop for spiritual growth.